aws-samples/amazon-lookout-for-metrics-samples/workshops/RI2021/README.md

 ![quicksight](static/imgs/screenshot-80.png)

-The backtest data

-For this exercise though the next thing to do is start to build more impactful dashboards about anomalies.
-This will help you make better sense of the behavior of your workload and will allow analysts and other users to quickly see the results from Amazon Lookout for Metrics.

 ###  Conclusion / What's Next

 THAT'S IT!
 You've completed AIM 304 - Our in depth workshop on Amazon Lookout for Metrics!